 As technology has changed dramatically, so has communication on the island.
 Although speeds may not be as fast as those found in a major metropolitan area, wi-fi is widely available and there are only a few spots on the island that do not receive cellular service.
 Keeping in touch with what’s going on no longer requires carrier pigeons – here the top three ways to keep up-to-date with what’s happening on Catalina Island.

 Log-on: Thanks to the internet, information about Catalina Island is available anywhere in the world at the click of a mouse.
 In addition to this site, those looking for island info can surf to the Catalina Island Conservancy’s website, the Catalina Museum’s website and many more.

-Subscribe: Most of Catalina’s accommodations and activities providers all have active email programs, as do its major non-profits like the Catalina Island Museum, Catalina Island Conservancy and the Catalina Island Chamber of Commerce and Visitors Bureau.
+Subscribe: Most of Catalina’s accommodations and activities providers all have active email programs, as do its major non-profits like the Catalina Island Museum, Catalina Island Conservancy and the Love Catalina Island Tourism Authority.
 Subscribe to the get latest Catalina special offers and events delivered to your inbox.
 Prefer to do your reading the old-school way?
 Subscribe to The Catalina Islander or have the Catalina Island Visitors Guide delivered to your mailbox.

 Social media: With its spectacular scenery and colorful streets, it’s not surprising that Catalina Island is a popular subject for social media.
 Many local businesses and organizations have active Instagram, Facebook and Twitter feeds.
 Search for #CatalinaIsland on your favorite social media platform and stay connected with island no matter where you are.